moheebprojects/Employee-Attrition-Analysis-Power-BI-Report/README.md

 ### 1. Executive Summary
 Purpose: Provide a high-level overview of critical HR metrics for quick decision-making.

 Key Metrics:
 Overall Attrition Rate,
 Average Employee Satisfaction Level,
 Promotion Rate,
 Average Tenure,
 Work Accidents,

 Visuals: Key cards and bar charts to display these metrics.

 ### 2. Attrition Analysis
 Purpose: Identify factors that contribute to employee attrition.

 Key Metrics:
-Attrition Rate by Department
+Attrition Rate by Department,
-Attrition Rate by Salary Level
+Attrition Rate by Salary Level,
-Attrition Rate by Satisfaction Level
+Attrition Rate by Satisfaction Level,
-Attrition by Time Spent at Company
+Attrition by Time Spent at Company,

 Visuals: Stacked bar charts, line charts, and scatter plots to analyze these trends.

 ### 3. Employee Satisfaction and Performance
 Purpose: Explore the relationship between employee satisfaction and performance.

 Key Metrics:
-Average Satisfaction by Department
+Average Satisfaction by Department,
-Performance vs. Satisfaction
+Performance vs. Satisfaction,
-Work Accidents by Department
+Work Accidents by Department,

-Visuals: Heatmaps, scatter plots, and pie charts to visualize department-wise satisfaction and accidents.
+Visuals: scatter plots, and pie charts to visualize department-wise satisfaction and accidents.

 ### 4. Promotion and Tenure Analysis
 Purpose: Assess career development opportunities and their impact on employee retention.

 Key Metrics:
-Promotion Rate by Department
+Promotion Rate by Department,
-Average Tenure by Department and Salary
+Average Tenure by Department and Salary,
-Promotion vs Attrition
+Promotion vs Attrition,

 Visuals: Bar charts, line charts, and clustered column charts to highlight promotion rates and tenure.

 ### 5. Workload and Project Distribution
 Purpose: Analyze workload distribution and its effect on attrition and satisfaction.

 Key Metrics:
-Average Monthly Hours by Department
+Average Monthly Hours by Department,
-Number of Projects vs Satisfaction
+Number of Projects vs Satisfaction,
-Time Spent at Company vs Average Monthly Hours
+Time Spent at Company vs Average Monthly Hours,

 Visuals: Clustered column charts and scatter plots to visualize workload distribution across departments.

 # Key Insights